nqpz/hbcht/README.txt

   feature is valid, but not perfect (note that hbcht's C translator uses 32-bit ints and is thereby not perfect).

-If a program file contains a line that starts with `@intext', it will see input as text and convert the text to ordinals before running the core function.
+If a program file contains a line that starts with ``@intext``, it will see input as text and convert the text to ordinals before running the core function.

-If a program file contains a line that starts with `@outtext', it will show output as a text string instead of a list of numbers.
+If a program file contains a line that starts with ``@outtext``, it will show output as a text string instead of a list of numbers.